Additive Manufacturing Post Processing that Transforms the Surface Finish of 3D Printed Metal Parts

 As part of our subcontract service, we can process test samples free of charge.

 We also supply machines, know-how and back-up to help you integrate your own in-house surface finishing processes that scale with your manufacturing needs.

 Hirtisation® - Removing Support Structures and Surface Finishing Internal and External Surfaces

 Developed by RENA Technologies Austria GmbH, Hirtisation® efficiently removes support structures, powder cake, partially melted grains, and reduces the surface roughness of 3D printed metal parts.
 It works with all common metals and alloys and all types of metal 3D printing technology such as Selective Laser Melting (SLM), Direct Metal Laser Sintering (DMLS) and Electron Beam Melting (EBM).

-As a fully automated chemical-electrochemical process, it reaches into deep cavities, undercuts and other design intricacies common to AM parts.
+As a fully automated chemical-electrochemical process, it reaches into internal surfaces, deep cavities, undercuts and other design intricacies common to AM parts.
 With no harsh mechanical processing steps, the smoothing effect does not compromise the precision of edge profiles.

 Printed metal parts leave the machine clean and vacuum dried ready for further finishing processes if required.
 The process is quick, taking from just 30 minutes depending on part size and target finish.

 Palms is a new process from Wallwork's Cambridge research and development centre and their Manchester machine build division.